MultiSafepay/docs/content/payments/methods/wallet/applepay/_index.md

 | **Requirements** | Customers must use the Safari browser. <br> An SSL secured connection (HTTPS) is required. |
 | **Payment gateways** | Maestro, Mastercard, and Visa gateways are supported. <br> American Express is **not** supported. |

+For more information, see Apple – [How to use Apple Pay](https://support.apple.com/en-us/HT201239).

 ## Payment flow

 This diagram shows the flow for a successful transaction.
 Click to magnify.